f4exb/sdrangel/plugins/feature/map/readme.md

 The data is similar to that which can be received using the [APT Demodulator](../../channelrx/demodapt/readme.md) in the Thermal-infrared (10.3-11.3 um) channel.

+This is only supported on 2D raster maps and the 3D map.

 <h3>8: Display Weather Radar</h3>

-When checked, weather radar measurements are downloaded form the internet and are overlaid on the maps.
+When checked, weather radar measurements are downloaded from the internet and are overlaid on the maps.
 This shows rain and other forms of precipitation.
 The images are updated every 10 minutes.